dipankardas011/dipankardas-portfolio/content/diary/Jul23.md

 3. OPen source (kubesimplify website to wasm spin), checking out cilium
 4. internship work
 5. cisco studies
+6. Tried out jira and was successful to create issue add automation for the vulnerability (snyk)

 # Date 2023-07-05
 1. Complete revamp of the personal portfolio